 - With parts cropped out

 Once you have a process in place which includes proper lighting and a decent camera, then you should be able to consistently take proper photos of your paintings.
 But getting to this level is no easy task.
-I will write a detailed post about photographing your art shortly.
+I wrote about this process in detail here.

-I will say that it is extremely important that you do photograph your art as that is the only way to ensure some form of your art lasts forever.
+It is extremely important that you learn how to photograph your art as that is the only way to ensure some form of your art lasts forever.
 Photography is a fantastic luxury for us artists so learn to embrace it.

 Whilst it may not seem important now, it is very useful to have a list which records the name, dimensions, medium, date and sold status of all your paintings.
 This way you can easily monitor your productivity as an artist and keep track of all your paintings.